The List of Leading Object-Oriented Programming Languages

 Polymorphism

-Top List of Object-oriented Programming Languages
+Top 9 Object-oriented Programming Languages

 An object-oriented programming language is a programming language that represents the elements of a problem as objects, which contain data and behavior.
 Real-world objects are used to model the state and behavior of real-world entities in your application.
 Object-oriented languages can be subdivided into categories depending on their particular type of system, also referred to as static or dynamic typing.
+Compared to other programming languages, object-oriented development is a streamlined and structured methodology, which is particularly beneficial for developers tackling complex projects.

 Java